Fluent (NASDAQ:FLNT) Coverage Initiated by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Fluent (NASDAQ:FLNT – Free Report) in a research report released on Saturday morning.
-The firm issued a hold rating on the stock.
+Equities research analysts at StockNews.com started coverage on shares of Fluent (NASDAQ:FLNT – Get Free Report) in a research report issued on Sunday.
+The brokerage set a “hold” rating on the stock.

-Fluent (NASDAQ:FLNT – Get Free Report) last released its quarterly earnings data on Thursday, February 29th.
+Fluent (NASDAQ:FLNT – Get Free Report) last released its earnings results on Thursday, February 29th.
 The company reported ($0.01) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.04) by $0.03.
-The business had revenue of $72.76 million during the quarter, compared to analyst estimates of $73.98 million.
 Fluent had a negative return on equity of 12.65% and a negative net margin of 22.22%.
-As a group, analysts forecast that Fluent will post -0.11 earnings per share for the current year.
+The company had revenue of $72.76 million during the quarter, compared to analyst estimates of $73.98 million.
+On average, equities research analysts predict that Fluent will post -0.11 EPS for the current year.

 Institutional Investors Weigh In On Fluent